google/santa/README.md

 only the root user can read/write it.
 We're considering approaches to secure this further.

-* Sync client: the command-line client includes a command to synchronize with a management server, including the uploading of events that have occurred on the machine and to download new rules.
+* Sync client: The `santactl` command-line client includes a flag to synchronize with a management server, which uploads events that have occurred on the machine and downloads new rules.
 We're still very heavily working on this server (which is AppEngine-based and will be open-sourced in the future), so the sync client code is unfinished.
 It does show the 'API' that we're expecting to use so if you'd like to write your own management server, feel free to look at